Joran van der Sloot: Criminal proceedings

-Navarro stated, on 21 August 2010, that the case was stagnating because an official interpreter was unable to be found for the case in Peru.
-The Peruvian association of translators and interpreters and the Dutch embassy both separately stated at the time that they had been unable to locate one to officially translate Spanish into Dutch.
+Navarro stated on August 21, 2010 that the case was stagnating due to an official interpreter being unable to be found for the case in Peru.
+The Peruvian association of translators and interpreters and the Dutch embassy both separately stated at the time that they had been unable to locate anyone to officially translate Spanish into Dutch.
 Unlike Aruba and the United States, Peru does not guarantee the right to a speedy trial.
-On 6 September, a Peruvian appeals court voted 2 to 1 to reject Van der Sloot's motion that he is being unlawfully held.
-Peruvian statutes permit a suspect to be detained for up to 18 months for interrogation, though Navarro expressed skepticism that law enforcement officers would do so with his client.
+On September 6, a Peruvian appeals court voted 2 to 1 to reject Van der Sloot's motion that he was being unlawfully held.
+Peruvian statutes permit a suspect to be detained for up to 18 months for interrogation, though Navarro expressed skepticism that law enforcement would do so with his client.

 In February 2011, Navarro filed a "violent emotion" defense with the court, arguing that Van der Sloot had entered into a state of temporary insanity because Flores found out about his connection to Holloway from his laptop computer.
 Under Peruvian law, if the judge accepts this crime of passion argument, the sentence for such a plea could be reduced to only 3 to 5 years; Navarro noted that this could allow Van der Sloot to be eligible for parole in as soon as 20 months.
-Oscar González of the Peruvian police stated that an examination of Van der Sloot's laptop determined that Flores did not access any such information while she was in the hotel room with him.
+Oscar González of the Peruvian police stated that an examination of Van der Sloot's laptop determined that Flores could not have accessed any such information while she was staying in the hotel room with him.

 During the trial, the prosecution prepared a psychological investigation of Van der Sloot, saying that he "presents traits of an antisocial personality" and is "indifferent toward others' well-being".

 Guilty plea and conviction

-On 11 January 2012, Van der Sloot pleaded guilty to the "qualified murder" and simple robbery of Flores.
+On January 11, 2012, Van der Sloot pleaded guilty to the "qualified murder" and simple robbery of Flores.
 He was convicted and sentenced to 28 years' imprisonment for the murder on 13 January and he must pay $75,000 to the Flores family.
 Hours after learning of the sentence, Van der Sloot was transferred to a maximum security prison, Piedras Gordas, located north of Lima.
-He is currently expected to be released on 10 June 2038.
+He was expected to be released on June 10, 2038 until his later drug trafficking conviction earned him additional time in prison.

-In August 2014, Van der Sloot was transferred to Challapalca prison, in the mountainous South of Peru, where conditions are harsh due to the location's altitude.
+In August 2014, Van der Sloot was transferred to Challapalca prison.
 Two months later, a Dutch online news service claimed that Van der Sloot was stabbed and critically injured by fellow prisoners in Peru.
 Van der Sloot's wife's claim of a stabbing is contested by Peruvian authorities.